sidaw/shrdlurn/README.md

 ## Acknowledgements
 - The server uses [SEMPRE](https://github.com/percyliang/sempre).
-- Rendering of the cubes and the CSS is from [cube composer](https://github.com/sharkdp/cube-composer) by [David Peter](http://david-peter.de/), which in turn uses PureScript and [Isomer](https://github.com/jdan/isomer).
-Used under MIT license.
+- Rendering of the cubes and the CSS is from [cube composer](https://github.com/sharkdp/cube-composer) by [David Peter](http://david-peter.de/), which in turn uses [Isomer](https://github.com/jdan/isomer).
+Everything is under the MIT license.
 - Emojis are provided for free by [Emoji One](http://emojione.com/)